 Not all of your designs are made for the floor, please talk us through the inspiration for your No.1, which also works as a hanged object?

 For us all of our rugs are like a piece of art and are designed to adorn either the floor or the wall.
-We will definitely explore more within this area going forward.
+Taking them off the floors and hanging them on the walls, gives them a completely new meaning.
+At the same time, we loved the idea of taking something traditional and making it contemporary.

 Your rugs are made ethically and with traditional techniques in India – please talk to us about your connection to the land/the technique?